sipart/spring_lab/GCP setup and more.md

 #### Adding an extra Linux host for docker

-Add the same Linux image used before and configure netplan with a new IP
+Add the same Ubuntu 18.04 Linux image used before and configure netplan with a new IP

 Follow this [guide to install docker](https://linuxize.com/post/how-to-install-and-use-docker-on-ubuntu-18-04/)